yomex96/Kubernetes-and-Cloud-Native-Essentials-LFS250/Networking_and_service.md

           port: 443
 ```

-## Hands-on of Deployment using Echoserver
+## Hands-on of demo showing the use of service for  Deployment with Echoserver

 1. vim echoserver-service.yaml